topo-gps/ios-manual/en/maps/map_legend.rst

    *The map legend screen.*

-The map and the lenged are displayed simultaneously, so that you more easily can lookup the meaning of symbols on the map.
+The map and the legend are displayed simultaneously, so that you more easily can lookup the meaning of symbols on the map.
 You can scroll down in the legend to view more symbols.
 If you pull the handle in the legend pop-up upwards, the legend will be enlarged.

 Most legends are translated to the language the Topo GPS app is using.